What is the difference between vegan and plant based?

 Confusingly, some people use the term “plant-based” while still allowing a small amount of animal products.
 Most, however, agree that plant-based diets are free of all animal meat products and by-products.
 The concept of plant-based diets was originally borne from ethical associations, such as those involved with animal welfare, however being centered around “diet” it does not exclude animal products in other aspects of someone’s lifestyle, such as fashion, beauty, or other consumer goods.

-Recently, with many celebrities choosing a plant-based diet and the Netflix movie ”The Game Changers” promoting the physiological and mental benefits of eating plant-based, we’ve also seen a rise in the term whole-food plant-based, specifically whole-food plant-based diets.
+Recently, with many celebrities choosing a plant-based diet and the Netflix film ”The Game Changers” promoting the physiological and mental benefits of eating plant-based, we’ve also seen a rise in the term whole-food plant-based, specifically whole-food plant-based diets.
 If you haven’t seen this documentary, we recommend watching it.
 While some of their claims are controversial, specifically cherry picking the science, and comparing a healthy plant-based diet only with unhealthy over-processed omnivorous diets, it is still an interesting watch.

 This diet iis one that is centred on whole, unrefined ingredients and foods, low in added sugars and salt.
 This is a subset of the kind of diet most health practitioners currently recommend.
 Along with avoiding highly processed foods, such as white sugar, hulled grains and hydrogenated oils, those who follow this type of diet may also choose to eschew meat, dairy and other products derived from animals.